 Whilst it seems plausible to have the surgery done as soon as the baby is out, the safest and most effective time is once your body has had time to heal and you are back to your pre-pregnancy weight.

 Even if you rapidly return to your normal weight range the powerful hormones of pregnancy and breastfeeding take quite some months to “wash out” of your body.
-For most women it takes about 12 months after pregnancy for your body to recover.
+For most women, it takes about 12 months after pregnancy for your body to recover.
 You need to give your skin and muscles time to spontaneously shrink back to their previous proportions.
 Therefore any surgery, such as a tummy tuck, is best left until these natural recovery changes have occurred.

-It may be a major chore when you are sleep deprived to prioritise exercising.
+It may be a major chore when you are sleep deprived to prioritise exercise.
 However, it will help to restore your muscle tone, even getting out of the house and pushing the pram for 30 minutes can make a big difference to how quickly you drop off the baby kilos.
 What it can’t do unfortunately is fix any excessively loose skin that may have resulted from pregnancy.
 If there is skin excess, it generally needs to be removed, and the greater the excess, the more the excision and unfortunately scar is required.

 If the skin excess is mild, limited skin excision even via a caesarean scar may be enough to improve the tone.
 This can be combined with liposuction and tightening of the lower muscle sheath if that has been stretched with pregnancy.
 This is called mini-abdominoplasty, a variable combination of skin tightening, muscle wall repair and liposuction, as determined by the problems resulting from pregnancy.